DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ## Role of DataHub and Template

 Alternatively, for the device to recognize certificates issued by CA, it is necessary for the device to know and accept these CAs.
-The only way of conveying CA information to the device is by via a DataHub (for MQTT as the messaging protocol) and/or a Template (for OPCUA as the messaging protocol).
+The only way of conveying CA information to the device is via a DataHub and/or a Template.
 Therefore, careful consideration is essential in selecting the appropriate CA when configuring the DataHub and Template.

 After choosing the suitable CA, the details entered into DataHub and Template are transmitted to the device.